The Palmer Lake Historical Society

 Please help us in our effort to preserve the irreplaceable historical heritage of our area.
 The Society and Museum need your donations of time and money to operate.
 We can’t survive without your support!
 Click here to make a donation.

-All are volunteers.
+All our Board of Directors are volunteers.
 Without their many hours and dedication to community service, the many fine projects and accomplishments of the PLHS would not have been possible.